phamcongthuy/challenge/rules.markdown

 The activations should aim to engage Angelenos to make a specific, tangible impact on one of the LA2050 goals and metrics by 2020.
 The activations can use a variety of engagement strategies to create progress, including but not limited to policy advocacy, volunteering, buycotts/boycotts, digital activism, or use of civic tech.

 LA2050 will commit to a two-year partnership to leveraging its resources, assets, and networks to help the activations succeed.
 Together, the winning organizations, LA2050, and Angelenos will produce five major wins for the region that will change the course of our future.

+### How can LA2050 partner with my organization?

+_We want to work together!
+To partner, we plan on:_

+* Leveraging the LA2050 community to support and participate in the activation campaign
+* Leading on planning public programming, including events, to connect its community to the activation campaign
+* Offering communications assistance to help the coalition advance thought leadership, including authoring articles, op-eds, and blog posts
+* Amplifying messaging on social media and via its newsletter to support the campaigns
+* Designing assets for materials
+* Providing technical assistance, strategic input and guidance, and access to experts to incorporate insights on building successful campaigns

 ### 100,000 is a lot of people!
 Do we have to activate them all at once?